-THE ILLEGAL IMAGE – Photography between self-censorship and image prohibition
+THE ILLEGAL IMAGE – Photography between image prohibition and self-censorship

-With works by: Merry Alpern, Jan-Dirk van der Burg, Espen Eichhöfer, William E. Jones, Carola Lampe, Beat Streuli
+With works by: Merry Alpern (USA), Jan-Dirk van der Burg (The Netherlands), Espen Eichhöfer (Germany), William E. Jones (USA), Carola Lampe (Germany), Beat Streuli (Switzerland)

 Today, more than ever, taking photos and being photographed are part of our daily life.
 And yet, those who take pictures of passers-by without asking for permission run the risk of being sued.
 Photographs taken without the consent of the person portrayed are in conflict between the personal right and that of artistic freedom.
 Thus, the following questions arise: What is more important, the right to one’s own image or the right to take pictures?
 Where are the ethical boundaries of photography?
 Where does artistic freedom end?

-THE ILLEGAL IMAGE offers a range from secretly taken snapshots and pictures that underwent censorship, to socio-critical reports as well as conceptual works.
-Six artistic positions illuminate the question of legal and illegal images – in between social taboos, societal relevance and artistic freedom.
+THE ILLEGAL IMAGE offers a range of snapshots taken in secret, images that fell victim to censorship, to socially critical reports and conceptual studies of the medium of photography.
+Six artistic positions illuminate the question of legal and illegal images – between social taboo, social relevance and artistic freedom.

 The exhibition is curated by Espen Eichhöfer, Katharina Mouratidi and Natascha Pohlmann.

 Photo: © Espen Eichhöfer.